 Do you have the iNaturalist app?
 If you are out in nature a lot, this is a great app to have!
 You can take a picture of whatever you are curious about and it will help you identify it!
 Then you can log it and contribute to the team of scientists using this information.
 It is that simple!
 California Academy of Sciences (if you haven’t been, go!) and the iNaturalist app worked together to have a week-long bio blitz along the entire California coast!
 It is open to everyone, next year we recommend checking it out and be part of the fun!

 Salt Point Hike and Tide Pools

-Parents were teaching their kids to be curious yet gentle with everything they were finding.
-So great to see littles excited about everything they were finding!
+Parents were teaching their kids to be curious yet gentle with everything they found.
+So great to see littles excited about everything they found!
 The outer rocks were starting to take a pounding from the incoming tide which made us a little nervous as there were some waves that made their way to us!
 Quickly snapping a few more pictures we headed back up to the edge of the bluffs where it was dryer and safer.
 Never turn your back on the ocean…she’s a powerful force!

 The sand formations and colors here were absolutely gorgeous!
-This area was a sandstone rock quarry back in the mid 1800’s and was used to build the streets and building in San Francisco.
+This area was a sandstone rock quarry back in the mid-1800s and was used to build the streets and building in San Francisco.
 History is everywhere along this coast!
-The honeycomb like formations in the sandstone were fascinating to check out.
+The honeycomb-like formations in the sandstone was fascinating to check out.
 Mother nature is always showing off!

 Now that the tide was telling us it was time to head back up to dry land, we plopped down on a bench along the path on the bluffs and enjoyed watching the waves crashing on the rocks below and breathing life back into the exposed tide pools.
 This was a whole other world up here.
 Sandy paths through grasses and yellow lupine and other wildflowers and wind and reality.
 Heading back to the car we were hungry and excited to download all of our photos and video!